dapak2002/programming-languages-2022/report.md

 - **D:** Demonstrates adequate understanding of the material, with possibly some missed deadlines and some wrong solutions.
 No project.
 - **C:** Demonstrates *good* understanding of the material.
 No missed deadlines.
 Correct solutions to the homework.
 A straightforward project.
 - **B:** Demonstrates *very good* understanding of the material.
 No missed deadlines.
 Correct solutions to the homework.
 The project explores a topic related to this course and shows that the student deepened their understanding significantly.
-- **A:** Demonstrates *excellent* understanding of the material.
-No missed deadlines.
-Correct solutions to the homework.
-The project explores a topic related to this course and shows that the student deepened their understanding significantly.
+- **A:** As for B. Moreover, the student is able to apply the concepts of this course to a challenging problem or project showing strong problem solving skills .

 A way to describe when a report gets the full 100 points: You would be proud to add it to your resume and I would be proud to show it to my colleagues bragging about how good our students are.